The National Domestic Violence Hotline Number: 1-800-799-SAFE (7233) or TTY 1-800-787-3224

 - Ignored your feelings regarding sex.

-abuse affects people of all socioeconomic, racial, ethnic, and religious groups.
+Domestic abuse affects people of all socioeconomic, racial, ethnic, and religious groups.
 Children from homes of domestic

 violence suffer physical abuse, or neglect at a much higher rate than the national average.
 Children who witness abuse suffer

 emotional trauma.
 They may experience confusion, stress and fear, which can lead to stress induced health problems.
-Domestic abuse

-officials, law enforcement officials and the general public.
+Peer Advocates, government officials, law enforcement officials and the general public.
 All communication is confidential

 About the Helpline